obeliksgall/Discord-Webhook-Notifications/README.md

 - Internet access
 - Active Discord webhook

-## 📘 License
+## 📄 License

-MIT – free to use, modify, and distribute with attribution.
+This script is provided as-is, without warranty.
+Feel free to modify and adapt it to your needs.

 ---